 Continuing the theme of the early films, Mr Dursley just wants to protect his family.

 Yikes, Hermione erasing herself from her parents’ memory must be difficult but did they consent?
 Pretty invasive even if it is for their own protection.

-This is group seem about as tedious as SPECTRE in the last Bond film.
+This group seems about as tedious as SPECTRE in the last Bond film.

 Voldemort has to be the one to kill Harry?
 Is this just for prophecy purposes?
 Or because the audience wouldn’t be happy with any other outcome?
 Or is it the only way Voldemort can become a Real Boy?

 Still trying to work out what Snape’s angle here is.

 Woo, Clemence Poesy is back!